-August 27, 2024
+October 16, 2024

-Dear :
+Dear

-Consulting Radiologists LTD. ("CRL") is writing on behalf of data security incident involving your sensitive information.
-CRL is a physician-owned practice that operates as a sub-specialty radiology practice and trusted radiology partner to deliver a complete range of radiology services to the healthcare community.
-CRL works with possible.
+Clay Platte Family Medicine, Summit Family and Sports Medicine Clinic, Cobblestone Family Medicine Clinic, and Barry Pointe Family Medicine Clinic ("the Clinics") are writing to inform you of a recent data security incident that has resulted in unauthorized access to your data.
 While we are unaware of any fraudulent misuse of your data at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your data.
-Please be assured CRL takes the protection and proper use of your data very seriously.
+Please be assured that the Clinics take the protection and proper use of your data very seriously.